Continuous logistic Gaussian random measure fields for spatial distributional modelling: Introduction

 \end{thmn}

-Some results over analytical test functions and a test case are presented in Section \ref{sec:app}.
-From the computational side, we introduce a Markov Chain Monte Carlo algorithmic approach for conditional density estimation relying on Random Fourier Features approximation \citep{rahimi2008random, rahimi2009weighted}, and apply it to a meteorological data set.
-We also included in Appendix: definitions and properties of the notion of consistency as well as some short results of posterior consistency (\ref{sec:Posterior_consistency}), some proofs (\ref{app:fullproofs}) and details on the implementation of the density field estimation (\ref{app:finiterankGP}).
+Some results over analytical test distribution fields and a test case based on meteorological data are presented in Section \ref{sec:app}.
+From the computational side, we introduce a Markov Chain Monte Carlo algorithmic approach for conditional density estimation relying on Random Fourier Features approximation \citep{rahimi_random_2008, rahimi_weighted_2009}, and apply it to a meteorological data set.

+We also include detailed proofs in Appendix \ref{app:fullproofs}, and supplementary material \citep{gautier_supplementary_2023} pertaining to definitions and properties of the notion of consistency as well as to posterior consistency (Section~4 of the supplementary material) and details on the implementation of the density field estimation (Section~5 of the supplementary material).